championpeak87/cmsimulator/README.md

 After clicking the button, you'll be welcomed with this dialog window.
 According to your repo, add appropriate url.
 For this repo it's (http://www.github.com/klihan/cmsimualtor.git).
 ![Intellij IDEA Clone repository](doc/idea-clone.png)

 That's it!
-If you are using default setting, then everything should be up and running.
+If you are using default settings, then everything should be up and running.
 Please make sure that Gradle build has finished successfully.
 It may be that it has to download additional libraries to make everything work! **GOOD LUCK!**

 # Screenshots